 Having a fireplace can make a home feel warm, cozy, and comfortable, but there are also dangers to be aware of as a responsible homeowner.
 If your chimney isn’t kept in good condition, it could result in a devastating fire.
 For this reason, it’s important to make sure that your chimney is always in full working order.
-But if you’re unsure whether you need a chimney inspection, there are signs to keep an eye out for.
+But if you’re unsure whether you need chimney inspection signs to keep an eye out for.

 Your firebox or damper should be free from rust.
 If rust does begin to develop, this could be a sign that there’s too much moisture in the chimney.
 While the rust itself won’t cause any significant problems, the moisture inside the chimney can be problematic.
 For example, it could cause the flue tiles to become cracked.